leonplanken/robust-rail-evaluator/README.md

-# Evaluator - Treinonderhoud- en -rangeersimulator (TORS)
+# Evaluato

 This evaluator is the extension of the outcome of the research outcome called: [TORS: A Train Unit Shunting and Servicing Simulator](https://research-portal.uu.nl/en/publications/tors-a-train-unit-shunting-and-servicing-simulator-2)

 The resulting Train Unit Shunting and Servicing problem motivates advanced research in planning and scheduling in general since it integrates several known individually hard problems while incorporating many real-life details.
 The developed an event-based simulator called TORS (Dutch acronym for Train Shunting and Servicing Simulator), that provides the user with a state and all feasible actions.
 After an action is picked, TORS calculates the result and the process repeats.
 This simulator facilitates research into a realistic application of multi-agent path finding and path evaluation.

-This implementation of TORS consists of a backend written in C++ (cTORS), and a front-end written in python (TORS).
-It is highly advised to use only the backend (C++).
+This implementation consists of a backend written in C++, and a front-end written in python. **It is highly advised to use only the backend (C++)**.

 ## Project setup
 The basic project setup uses the structure provided by cmake.
 The subfolders are subprojects:
-* cTORS: The c++ implementation of TORS
+* cTORS: The c++ implementation of the evaluator.
-* cTORSTest: The tests for cTORS
+* cTORSTest: Unit test like version of the main functionalities

 # Native support
 * Linux [YES]